 One of the best ways to see if you are a great fit for Team IANZ, is to see if our purpose and values resonate with you.

 Ask, Own, Act

 Involve, Support, Thrive

-We all rely on accurate laboratory testing to ensure that the products we use and consume and the environment we live in is healthy and safe.
-Likewise our major export sectors rely on accurate laboratory testing to gain access to off-shore markets.
+We all rely on accurate laboratory testing to ensure that the products we use and consume and the environment we live in is health and safe.
+Likewise, our major export sectors rely on accurate laboratory testing to gain access to off-shore markets.
 But how do we know that those who test these products are undertaking their role in a competent fashion?
 To give assurance that best practices are being followed, confirmation of compliance with international quality and technical standards is necessary through gaining accreditation with an independent body.

 The role will involve leading assessments of the quality and technical management systems in a broad range of organisations that provide these laboratory services throughout New Zealand.
 Full and sustained training for the role will be given over an initial six month period.